Prevent a reputation meltdown and manage stakeholder communication

 - Media and social media engagement focused on retaining credibility to prevent a reputation meltdown.

-Presenter / Caroline Sapriel is founder and managing partner of CS&A International, a global crisis management firm servicing multinational clients.
+Presenter / Caroline Sapriel / Belgium is founder and managing partner of CS&A International, a global crisis management firm servicing multinational clients.
 With 30 years of experience practicing, speaking, lecturing and writing on crisis management, she is a recognized leader in her profession.
 A member of IABC since 1987, she most recently served on IABC’s ethics committee.
 She is fluent in five languages.

-Presenter / Carl Mavromichalis, ABC, has 20 years of experience in communication, media relations, and stakeholder engagement.
+Presenter / Carl Mavromichalis, ABC / Canada has 20 years of experience in communication, media relations, and stakeholder engagement.
 Prior to joining CS&A, Mavromichalis held senior client-side and consulting roles that included crisis communications and issues management.
 His experience in the aviation industry includes managing crisis response communication following aircraft incidents.
 Mavromichalis assisted the Government of Alberta with virtual town halls during the evacuation of Fort McMurray in 2016 due to a wildfire—the largest insurable disaster and second-largest mass evacuation in Canadian history.